When I was a kid, I always said, “if the All Star Game is ever at Shea Stadium, I’ll be there!”

 Citi Field has dozens of display screens located around the stadium.
 This what a few of them looked like during the 2013 Baseball All Star Game

 One of the best American singalong songs of all time, Neil Diamond’s Sweet Caroline is often played during the 8th inning of Mets Games.

-The 2013 MLB All Star Game was no different; except, Neil Young himself was on-hand to belt out his classic tune.
+The 2013 MLB All Star Game was no different; except, Neil Diamond himself was on-hand to belt out his classic tune.

 Baseball is very strange.
 On one hand, I’m anti-Mariano Rivera.
 He’s spent his career shutting down the Mets – and everyone else – using one unhittable pitch.